-It is a translator which takes input i.e., High-Level Language, and produces an output of low-level language i.e. machine or assembly language.
+The Compiler is a translator which takes input i.e., High-Level Language, and produces an output of low-level language i.e. machine or assembly language.
 The work of a Compiler is to transform the codes written in the programming language into machine code (format of 0s and 1s) so that computers can understand.

 - A compiler is more intelligent than an assembler it checks all kinds of limits, ranges, errors, etc.

-An interpreter is a program that translates a programming language into a comprehensible language.
+An Interpreter is a program that translates a programming language into a comprehensible language.
 The interpreter converts high-level language to an intermediate language.
 It contains pre-compiled code, source code, etc.

 - It translates only one statement of the program at a time.

 - Interpreters, more often than not are smaller than compilers.

 The simple role of an interpreter is to translate the material into a target language.
 An Interpreter works line by line on a code.
 It also converts high-level language to machine language.

 - Programs written in an Interpreted language are easier to debug.